balqisbtrys/Year1-Sem1/SECI1013 - Discrete Structure/Assignment 3/README.md

 * Solve problems involving counting techniques and discrete probability, including probability mass functions
 * Use conditional probability and Bayes’ theorem to analyze defective and returned items
 * Determine probabilities of events involving two-child families and test independence of events
-* Calculate probabilities involving multiple suppliers and defect rates using total probability and conditional probability
+* Calculate probabilities involving multiple suppliers and defect rates
+* Analyze an email spam filter using conditional probability and Bayes’ theorem

 Submission : Hardcopy